-If you like sweets, or are visiting with children, the Szamos Marzipan museum is an unmissable activity.
-The café and the tiny marzipan museum operating within the confectionery awaits visitors with a sweet tooth between 9-19.
+If you like sweets or are visiting with children, the Szamos Marzipan museum is an unmissable activity.
+The café and the tiny marzipan museum operating within the confectionery await visitors with a sweet tooth between 9-19.

 - Every day, 09:00 - 19:00